 There’s a reason why your mom always told you to eat your fruits and vegetables.
 Turns out that reason was polyphenols.
-Polyphenols are powerful plant compounds naturally found in several varieties of food sources such as wine, green tea, grapes, and red colored fruit, and coffee.
+Polyphenols are powerful plant compounds naturally found in several varieties of food sources such as wine, green tea, grapes, and red-colored fruit, and coffee.
 Polyphenols have been the topic of research amongst several studies highlighting their potential role in the prevention and treatment of various pathological conditions connected to oxidative stress and inflammation.
-We’re going to talk more about what polyphenols are, what they do, and how you can get more polyphenols in to your diet.
+We’re going to talk more about what polyphenols are, what they do, and how you can get more polyphenols into your diet.

 What Are Polyphenols

 Polyphenols are organic compounds primarily found in plants.
 They compromise a wide family of molecules bearing one or more phenolic rings.
 A growing body of research indicates that polyphenols may play a vital role in health through the regulation of metabolism, weight, chronic disease, and cell proliferation.
 Over 8,000 polyphenols have been identified, yet research is still needed to determine their short- and long-term health effects.
-Studies show that polyphenols have antioxidant and anti-inflammatory properties that could have preventative and or therapeutic effects for cardiovascular disease, neurodegenerative disorders, cancer, and obesity [R].
+Studies show that polyphenols have antioxidant and anti-inflammatory properties that could have preventative and or therapeutic effects on cardiovascular disease, neurodegenerative disorders, cancer, and obesity [R].

 How Do Polyphenols Work

-Current evidence suggests that the long-term consumption of polyphenol rich foods, can protect against certain cancers, cardiovascular disease, type-2 diabetes, osteoporosis, gastrointestinal disease, lung damage, and neurodegenerative disease.
+Current evidence suggests that the long-term consumption of polyphenol-rich foods can protect against certain cancers, cardiovascular disease, type-2 diabetes, osteoporosis, gastrointestinal disease, lung damage, and neurodegenerative disease.
 The mechanism for which polyphenols provide these types of health benefits is attributed to the “biochemical scavenger theory,” which posits that polyphenolic compounds negate free radicals by forming stabilized chemical complexes, thus preventing further reactions [R].
 Additional evidence exists, supporting a second mechanism, elucidating by which polyphenols protect against oxidative stress by producing hydrogen peroxide (H202), which can then help to regulate immune response actions, like cellular growth [R].

 Types Of Polyphenols

 More than 8,000 types of polyphenols have been identified, yet the effects of each individual molecule have yet to be determined.
 Food usually contains complex polyphenols, predominantly found in the outer layers of the plant.
-At this time, polyphenols can be divided amongst four different groups based on the number of phenolic groups and structural elements.
+At this time, polyphenols can be divided into four different groups based on the number of phenolic groups and structural elements.

 - Flavonoids.
 These account for around 60% of all polyphenols.
 Examples include quercetin, kaempferol, catechins found in green tea, and anthocyanins, which are found in foods like apples, beet, pomegranate, black beans, and tart cherries.